vuwgenomics/mapnet2023/_pages/information.md

 If you are using twitter, tag your conference posts #mapN2019

-Please respect the requests of speakers and conference attendees that asked or suggest not to be included in social media posts.
+Please respect the requests of speakers and conference attendees that ask or suggest not to be included in social media posts

 ## Travel